Make Her Feel Welcome with Chic Points

 When 37007 reaches 200 Chic Points, he will be in the Style Council!

 I suffer from eczema as well.
 When the weather changes from hot to cold is when it’s worse.
 For itch you can get cortizone cream over the counter.
 I personally use a mixture or Vitamin E oil, Aloe gel and cortizone cream.
 I find the aloe helps cool the patches and also helps with the fading of scars.
 However, I do have plenty scars that are very visible still.
 Neck, legs, tummy and my arm pit area.
 I HATE IT :( I went to a dermatologist and had shots, creams and pills…nothing really worked for me.
-I hope you have better luck!posted over 4 years ago
+I hope you have better luck!posted almost 5 years ago

 I have eczema and Cortizone and other OTC anti-itch creams only made it worse!
 Has that happened to anyone else?
 It made it more red, more itchy, more peely, etc. I now have a prescription and it is pretty much under control.
 If you aren’t already, whenever you wash the affected area(s) make sure you dry well.
-Leaving the skin wet makes it worse.posted over 4 years ago
+Leaving the skin wet makes it worse.posted almost 5 years ago

 Hi, I have had eczema my entire life.
 I have been able to deal with it in various places on my body (legs, arms, bends of both, neck face) It is hard to manage on my face because of my acne also.
 I am not sure what is a good product to use for them both on my face.
 I cant use any product that are strong, scented, or any cosmetic products.
 I have been to dermatologist and seem to get no help.
 I would appreciate if anyone could help.posted over 4 years ago